paarthenon/variant/docu/docs/glossary.md

 An operation resembling a [switch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch) statement that can be performed on some instance of a [variant](#variant).
 Matching in general refers to processing an instance of a variant by providing instructions on how to respond to each potential [variation](#variation).
 There are several match functions available depending on your needs and aesthetic preferences.

+## Model

+Model is a bit of an overloaded term, but generally speaking refers to the abstract representation of your [domain](#domain) concerns.
+In code, it generally refers to the interfaces and types you use in your core logic.

 ## TypeScript